Wrxhard/YoutubeToMp3Converter/README.md

 * [Acknowledgments](#Acknowledgments)

 ## General info
-### The download speed is very slow so the video may get corrupted before fully downloaded (exceeding Google's stream link expiration time).
+### The download speed is very slow so the video may get corrupted before fully downloaded (exceeding google's stream link expiration time I think).
 I will try to update and make it faster in the future
 ## Prerequisites
 - Android Studio
 - Kotlin